Cv Calculator

 Cv calculator for gasses

-Gas flow through a valve can transfer between subcritical and supercritical flow.
+Gas flow through a valve can transition between subcritical and supercritical flow.

 Example Cv calculation for gasses